Frequently asked questions (FAQ) on UI benefits

 Q. Are my unemployment benefits taxable?

 A. Yes.
 Federal Internal Revenue Service (IRS) income-tax law does not require us to withhold taxes from your weekly unemployment benefits.
 However, you may choose to have 10 percent of your weekly benefits deducted for income-tax purposes.
-You may avoid a large tax bill if you choose to have income taxes withhold from your benefits.
+You may avoid a large tax bill if you choose to have income taxes withheld from your benefits.

 We cannot refund any money we withhold for income-tax purposes.
 If we overpay you and the payment includes an IRS deduction, you will have to repay the benefits you received, along with the amount we withheld and sent to the IRS.